1Password Review 2025: Is It Safe + Worth the Price?

 I really like the “Sign in with…” feature, which streamlines the login process for sites and apps that offer multiple login methods (like Google, Facebook, or Apple).
 Typically, after choosing your preferred sign-in method, you’d click the 1Password pop-up to log in on subsequent visits.
 However, depending on the site’s configuration, 1Password can log you in automatically.
 For instance, when I saved my preferred login method as Google for my Asana account, 1Password automatically logged me in without requiring any additional clicks.
 This is a pretty unique feature I’ve not seen in many password managers.

 Overall, 1Password’s browser extension is pretty good.
-I like the design and also how you have to initiate logins, which removes security risks.
 It’s a very capable and easy-to-use browser extension.

 Privacy Cards — Protect Your Debit Details With a Virtual Card